Run multiple crewbit personas simultaneously

 worktreePrefix: dev-junior

-worktreePrefix: qa-agent
+worktreePrefix: qa-bot

 Avoid transition overlap